-This 2 year part-time innovative program has been designed to provide continuing higher education for those individuals working as support workers in health care settings.
-It is essentially a generic award suitable for individuals working in a wide range of specialities and health care environments.
+This two year part-time healthcare support worker course has been designed to provide continuing higher education for those individuals working as support workers in health care settings.

-Modules in Year 1 are core modules to promote a generic understanding of the patient/client journey across the health care system and the evidence base to support practice.
-Year 2 modules are chosen in accordance with field of practice (adult, child, mental health, learning disability).
+Year 2 modules are chosen in accordance with your field of practice (adult, child, mental health or learning disability).
 Each module has explicit theoretical and clinical learning outcomes and will be supported by specific module documentation outlined in a week by week timetable of activities.
 This will be a live document; one that demands documentary evidence and engagement with the clinical mentor in planning clinical activities and theoretical work, evaluating progress and final assessment.

-Students are required to attend a minimum of 8 study days over the duration of the course.
-While each module will be supported through study days the majority of the work will be managed by the students themselves with the support of academic staff and clinical mentors.
-Each module will be supported through a time table of activities and mechanisms will be in place to monitor each student’s engagement and contribution to the course.
+You will be required to attend a minimum of 8 study days over the duration of the course.
+While each module will be supported through study days the majority of the work will be managed by you with the support of academic staff and clinical mentors.

-Each student will be supported by a clinical mentor, HCSW Local Board/Trust co-ordinator/manager, personal tutor and academic supervisor.
+You will be assigned a clinical mentor from a local Health Board/Trust, a personal tutor and academic supervisor.

 In planning the programme, the curriculum planning team acknowledged and utilised the first year of the new BN (Hons) Nursing Award 2012.
 This course has developed out of that and therefore this course offers a high degree of congruence and comparability with year 1 of this programme.
 This facilitates a means to allow recognition of prior learning (RPL) (with limited additional consideration) to the BN (Hons) Nursing Degree.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.